 — Ted McGrath (@ted_mcgrath) February 20, 2018

 Another one of the eight body language tips on the list is to point at the screen.
-Do this to emphasize a reference to your audience.
+Do this to emphasize a reference or some bullet points to your audience.
 This is also a non-verbal way of drawing their attention back to you.

 6. Pause and Breathe